LarsKue/lightning-trainable/README.md

 This package is intended to further simplify the definition of your `LightningModules` such that you only need to define a network, hyperparameters, and train metrics.

-It also provides some default benchmarks that you can run your models on.
+It also provides some default datasets that you can benchmark your models on.

 ## Install
 Clone the repository